bsiever/pxt-morse/README.md

 morse.dash() : void
 ```

-Register that a "dash" (dah) has happened.
+Register that a complete "dash" has happened.

 ## Reset Decoding  #morse-resetdecoding